yuanchenyang/coding-js/README.md

 ## Features

-- Interpreters use web workers so that interpreting does not pause the UI
+- Web Workers used - long-running interpretations don't pause the UI
 - Test suite for each language

 # coding.js

 Integrates web worker interpreters with codemirror.
 Make your code fragments interactive!

+- Dependency management
+- Automatic colour-coding of code fragments